-I am currently a postdoctoral fellow at the University of Bern, Switzerland working on the reconstruction of past circulation and climate change during the Quaternary.
-As an isotope geochemist and paleoceanographer I combine direct reconstructions from marine sediments with model simulations to gain further insight into the driving processes for the variability in ocean circulation and climate in general.
-My research interests cover a wide range of topics from the geochemical understanding of trace elements in the ocean and sediments, used to reconstruct water mass properties, over the stability conditions of the Atlantic Meridional Overturning Circulation to the interaction of continental ice sheets with the ocean during glacial-interglacial cycles.
+I am an Assistant Professor in Global Biogeochemical Modelling at the University of Bern, Switzerland, working on the reconstruction of ocean circulation and climate change during the Quaternary.
+With a background in isotope geochemistry and paleoceanography, I have transitioned to Earth system modelling, where I integrate direct reconstructions from marine sediments with model simulations.
+My research interests cover a broad range of topics, including the geochemical understanding of trace elements in the ocean and sediments used to reconstruct water mass properties, the stability conditions of the AMOC and it’s influence on the carbon cycle, and the interaction of continental ice sheets with the ocean during glacial-interglacial cycles.

 Contact